techreturners/js_coding_exercises/README.md

 ### Edge cases

-We have provided basic tests for each function - but can you think of any more tests which would help make sure that these functions behave correctly?
+We have provided basic tests for each function - but can you think of any more tests which would help make sure these functions behave correctly?

 Think about **edge cases**, which are use cases for your function which you might not ordinarily expect, but which you need to handle regardless.